Last Minute Gifts

 On October 12th, 2019, Larsen Jewellery achieved its long-term goal of becoming a carbon neutral business.
-In addition, all products and services provided by us are carbon neutral.
+In addition to this, all products and services provided by us are officially certified carbon neutral as well.

 To achieve this status, we undertook the following three processes.
 Firstly, we commissioned a NoCO2 audit from Carbon Reduction Institute (CRI) to measure our carbon footprint for the 2018 financial year (FY2018).
-CRI’s NoCO2 audit follows the standards outlined by the World Business Council for Sustainable Development’s Greenhouse Gas Protocol Corporate Accounting and Reporting Standard (1), in addition to the international standard ISO 14064.1 (2).
-We then commited to offseting our unavoidable emissions through the purchase of units in approved projects under the Verified Carbon Standard (VCS) and Gold Standard, and finally we have committed to ongoing annual audits of our emissions going forward to ensure our carbon neutral status is retained and up to date.
+CRI’s NoCO2 audit follows the standards outlined by the World Business Council for Sustainable Development’s Greenhouse Gas Protocol Corporate Accounting and Reporting Standard, in addition to the international standard ISO 14064.1.
+We then committed to offsetting our unavoidable emissions through the purchase of units in approved projects under the Verified Carbon Standard (VCS) and Gold Standard, and finally we have committed to ongoing annual audits of our emissions going forward to ensure our carbon neutral status is retained and up to date.

 Environmental problems in India are growing rapidly.
-The increasing economic development and a rapidly growing population that has taken the country from 300 million people in 1947 to more than one billion people today is putting a strain on the environment, infrastructure, and the country’s natural resources.
+The increasing economic development and a rapidly growing population is putting a strain on the environment, infrastructure, and the country’s natural resources.
 India’s air pollution is exacerbated by its heavy reliance on coal for power generation.
 While India is fortunate to have abundant reserves of coal to power economic development, the burning of this resource, especially given the high ash content of India’s coal, has come at a cost in terms of public health risk and environmental degradation.
 Reliance on coal as the major energy source has led to a nine-fold jump in carbon emissions over the past forty years.

-Biomass projects are implemented in small or large industrial plants.
-Their aim is to utilize agricultural waste or other non-renewable biomass residues as fuel to generate power and to lower the plants’ dependence on the local grid for electricity.
-Before the implementation of the project, the electricity needs of such plants were met by power from a coal dominated grid.
+Biomass projects aim is to utilize agricultural waste or other non-renewable biomass residues as fuel to generate power and to lower the plants’ dependence on the local grid for electricity.
 To meet the rising energy demands in production, new efficient biomass boilers are installed together with a steam turbine, producing both steam and electricity.
 The new boilers are fuelled with locally available agricultural waste instead of traditional, emission intensive coal.
-Before the start of the project, these agricultural residues were not used.

 Nearly three billion people around the world burn wood, charcoal, animal dung, or coal in open fires or in inefficient stoves and without a chimney for daily cooking and heating.
 This reliance on inefficient cookstoves and fuels leads to a wide variety of environmental problems including deforestation, air pollution and climate change.
 Daily exposure to toxic smoke from traditional cooking practices is one of the world’s biggest, but least well-known killers.